 The Fidelity Blue Chip Growth Fund

-The fund manager makes use of fundamental analysis, which includes factors such as the financial condition and industry position of each issuer and economic and market conditions, while selecting securities for the portfolio.
+To select securities for the portfolio, the fund manager uses fundamental analysis, which includes factors like the financial condition and industry position of each issuer, along with looking at economic and market conditions.

-The fund’s assets were invested across 360 holdings as of March 2016, a fall of 25 from a quarter ago.
-It was managing assets worth $19.8 billion as of March’s end.
-As of its February portfolio, the fund’s equity holdings included Visa (V), Salesforce.com (CRM), Gilead Sciences (GILD), MasterCard (MA), and Reynolds American (RAI), comprising a combined 7.4% of its portfolio.
+The fund’s assets were invested across 385 holdings as of December 2015, and it was managing assets worth $21.0 billion as of the end of December.
+As of November, the fund’s equity holdings included Salesforce (CRM), Gilead Sciences (GILD), Visa (V), MasterCard (MA), and Analog Devices (ADI), comprising a combined 8.0% of the fund’s portfolio.

-For this analysis, we’ll be considering FBGRX’s holdings as of February 2016, as that is its latest available sectoral breakdown.
-The fund’s holdings post-February reflect valuation-driven changes to its portfolio, not its actual holdings.
+For this analysis, we will be considering holdings as of November 2015, as that is the latest available sectoral breakdown with us.
+The holdings after November reflect the valuation-driven changes to the portfolio, not the actual holding.

-What can the fund’s 1Q16 performance be attributed to?
+How has the fund’s composition impacted its performance in 2015 and what can it be attributed to?
 Let’s look at that in the next article.